Daniel Lopez-Perez, PhD

 Assistant Professor, Architecture

-PhD, Princeton University, Candidate of History and Theory, Department of Architecture
+PhD, Princeton University, History and Theory, Department of Architecture

 MS, Graduate School of Architecture and Planning, Columbia University, in Advanced Architectural Design (with Honors)